Xavi-Linux/Fatjack/README.md

 structure must be exactly replicated on the local filesystem.
 Otherwise, notebooks cannot load the RL libraries.
 This requirement includes renaming neither folders nor files.**
 8. Terminal commands must be executed from the root folder of the project, the one containing the whole file structure presented in this repository.

+### Project structure overview

+- [games](../master/games): It is a hand-made Python module that encapsulates the blackjack game logic.
+- [environments](../master/environments): It turns the blackjack game supplied by game module into a RL environment.
+- [agents](../master/agents): This module abstracts the algorithms and provide agents with some other persistence-oriented capabilities.
+- [interfaces](../master/interfaces): The web folder contains all necessary files to run the final data product as a web page.
+- [results](../master/results): a bunch of binary files storing agents’ results after their training.
+- [stored_agents](../master/stored_agents): a bunch of binary files storing ready-to-be-deployed agents.
+- [tables](../master/tables): a bunch of binary files storing agents's Q/V-tables.
+- The notebooks: every notebooks follows the same structure:
+..* Goals: it is stated what the purpose of the notebook is and what should be achieved at the end of it.
+..* Library importations: every library used throughout the notebook is declared beforehand.
+..* Plot utilities: it exposes methods that help draw recurrent plots.
+..* Experiment definition: it contains the methods that allow interaction between agents and environments.
+..* Notebook-specific code: the necessary code execution is carried out to achieve the goals stated at the beginning of the notebook.

+### RL algorithms implemented

+- Every visit Montecarlo
+- Off Policy Montecarlo
+- QLearning
+- Sarsa
+- Sarsa Lambda
+- Watkins Lambda